 In 1999, the City acquired the cable network system.
 This acquisition was accounted for as a \$5,400,000 capital lease under the purchase agreement and ordinance related to the financing of the acquisition and improvement by the Downtown Development Authority.
-This lease bears an interest rate of 4.65% and has been recorded at the present value of its future minimum lease payments as of the inception date.
+This lease was paid off during the 2013 year.